beacon-biosignals/OndaBatches.jl/talk/src/index.md

 ---

-# distributed batch loading: how
+# Distributed batch loading: How

-step 2: load multiple batches at the same time
+Step 2: Load multiple batches at the same time

-need to be careful to make sure the _order of batches_ is the same regardless of the number of workers etc.
+Need to be careful to make sure the _order of batches_ is the same regardless of the number of workers etc.

-this is where the separation between batch _specification_ and batch _materialization_ pays off: the specifications are small and cheap to produce/serialize, so we can do them sequentially on the "manager" process.
+This is where the separation between batch _specification_ and batch _materialization_ pays off: the specifications are small and cheap to produce/serialize, so we can do them sequentially on the "manager" process.